 Launching a restaurant in the middle of Boston Harbor is certainly no tea party, but Charlie Larner’s next bold venture is still pretty revolutionary.

-This summer, the ambitious 39-year-old restaurateur will open Sailor’s Oyster Bar, an extremely rare restaurant on a tall ship.
+Next year, the ambitious 39-year-old restaurateur will open Sailor’s Oyster Bar, an extremely rare restaurant on a tall ship.
 It has all the makings of a landmark: The 245-foot Caledonia will seat about 300 people on its main deck, serving in its first season lobster rolls, freshly shucked bivalves, and other mostly raw-fish fare alongside cocktails poured at a massive bar covered by awnings made from sails.

 It’s been quite a journey—for the ship and its now-owner.
 Caledonia was tugged from Toronto to Boston Harbor, where it sits at dry dock waiting to make good on Larner’s signature goal: getting more people to eat, drink, and play on Boston’s waterfront.
 “I think our harbor is underutilized,” says Larner, who’s been making a splash along the urban coastline since linking his first seaside restaurant—the cool-crowd-baiting Pier 6 in Charlestown—to his second, East Boston’s Reelhouse, via a free water taxi that transports up to 40,000 people annually.